Luzon striped babbler: Habitat and Conservation Status

 It is found in lowland and foothill forest and overgrown disturbed areas on Luzon.
 It also persists in heavily degraded forest and overgrown clearings.
 It is primarily a bird of forest floor and understorey, although it is sometimes also found in the middle and upper storeys.
 It mainly occupies forest below 500 m, although in the Sierra Madre it is locally common up to 1,000 m.
 Interestingly, compared with the other striped babblers (Panay striped babbler, Palawan striped babbler and Negros striped babbler), which are all mid to high elevation species, the Luzon striped babbler is seen in lower lying areas.

-IUCN has assessed this bird as least concern with the population believed to be on the decline.
+IUCN has assessed this bird as least concern but was formerly assessed as Near-threatened with the population believed to be on the decline.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.

 There are currently no targeted conservation plans for the species.
 It does occur in the protected area of Northern Sierra Madre Natural Park but protection and enforcement from loggers and hunters is still lax.
+It will indirectly benefit from the conservation of other North Luzon species like the Critically Endangered Isabela oriole.
+The stronghold of the Isabela oriole in Baggao is being proposed as a protected area and will thus preserve (on paper) key habitat for this beautiful babbler.